rikard-helgegren/leverage_analysis_tool/README.md

 * g++

+run `sudo make install` all needed requirements, or `pip install -r requirements.txt` to install all pip requirements without sudo.

 ### Project structure
 For getting an undestanding of this code you are recomended to start with leverage_analysis_tool.py, and then Model.py and View.py.